kvakvs/beam-wisdoms/docs/source/definitions.rst

 CP, Continuation pointer
     A raw pointer to a location in prepared BEAM code.
 It is used as return value and can only be found on stack, never in registers or on heap.

+.. _scheduler-label:

+Scheduler
+    Scheduler is a loop which runs on a fixed CPU core and it either fetches and executes next instruction based on instruction pointer in current process, or takes next process in the queue.
+As soon as a process has been running for certain number of :ref:`reductions <reduction-label>` (say 2000 but number may change), it is scheduled out and put to sleep, and next process takes its place and continues running where it left off.
+This allows some sort of fair scheduling where everyone is guaranteed a slice of time, no matter how busy some processes are.

+.. _reduction-label:

+Reduction
+    Each instruction or a call has a cost, it uses imaginary units called 'reductions' where 1 reduction is approximately one function call, and the rest are derived from this also approximately.